Foreign travel advice

 Applying for a visa

-You can complete an online arrival form 3 days before arriving in Sri Lanka.
-The service is free and may save time when you arrive.
+You can also complete your online arrival form up to 3 days before you arrive.
+The service is free and may save time on arrival.

 You do not need a visa if you’re travelling through Sri Lanka by air, as long as the connecting flight is within 24 hours of your arrival.
 Check with your airline about transit times.